jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 <img src="./Images/sample_recording.png"><br>
 </p>

 For the set of recordings in the experiment, the system generates one 'All Tracks' and one 'All Recordings' file with attributes such as Nr Spots, Nr Tracks, Run Time and a Time Stamp.
 The 'All Tracks' file contains, for every track, the average x and y position, and the number of spots and track duration.
 In addition, the diffusion coefficient (a measure of the displacement from the origin) has been calculated.
-An example of aan All Tracks file is shown below.
+An example of an All Tracks file is shown below.

 <p align="center">
 <img src="./Images/experiments_info_after_generate_squares.png"><br>
 </p>

-The Project directory contents just after TrackMate has been run for both the 240104 and 241116 experiment is shown below.
+The Project directory contents just after TrackMate has been run for both the 240104 and 241116 experiments is shown below.

 <p align="center">
 <img src="./Images/demo_project_after_trackmate.png"><br>